Support policies for the various technologies that make up the .NET platform.

 The Support Lifecycle information for all versions of .NET Framework can be seen on the Microsoft Product Lifecycle site.
 ASP.NET ships external components separate from the .NET Framework.
 Please see ASP.NET Support Lifecycle for the available options.

 .NET Core refers to several technologies including .NET Core, ASP.NET Core and Entity Framework Core.

 Community support is a great way to get help and even contribute to the projects.
 See the Community page for details.

 For assisted support with .NET Core technologies, contact a Microsoft Support Professional.
 You can find more information on the below links.

 Every Microsoft product has a lifecycle.
 The lifecycle begins when a product is released and ends when it's no longer supported.
 Knowing key dates in this lifecycle helps you make informed decisions about when to upgrade or make other changes to your software.
 This product is governed by Microsoft's Modern Lifecycle Policy.

-Within the 3-year support lifecycle, systems must remain current on released patch updates for the Major.Minor release.
+Within a release's support lifecycle, systems must remain current on released patch updates for the Major.Minor release.

 Customers can choose to use the Long Term Support (LTS) releases or Current releases.
-LTS releases will typically be Major releases (eg 1.0) and will only receive critical fixes throughout their lifecycle.
-Current releases will be Minor releases (eg 1.1.0) and receive these same fixes and will also be updated with compatible innovations and features.
+LTS releases will generally receive only critical fixes throughout their lifecycle.
+Current releases will receive these same fixes and will also be updated with compatible innovations and features.

 Customers using LTS will need the latest patch update installed to qualify for support.
 If a system is running 1.0 and 1.0.1 has been released, 1.0.1 will need to be installed as a first step.
 Once a patch update has been installed applications will begin using the update by default.
 LTS releases will be supported for 3-years after general availability, or 12 months after the next LTS release ships, whichever is shorter.